Manic Street Preachers share new 'Duets' digital album

 The first in a series of Spotify playlists specially curated by the band collects together all of the guest duets from their 1992 debut ‘Generation Terrorists’ through to this year’s ‘The Ultra Vivid Lament’.

-The collection includes a previously unheard live recording of ‘Let Robeson Sing’, recorded at the band’s ‘National Treasures’ show at the O2 Arena in London in December 2011.
+The collection includes a live recording of ‘Let Robeson Sing’, which was once previously made available as a free download through the band’s official website.
+It was recorded at the band’s ‘National Treasures’ show at the O2 Arena in London in December 2011.
 The track features Gruff Rhys on lead vocal and acoustic guitar.

 ‘I Live Through These Moments Again And Again’ also features a re-recording of ‘Spectators Of Suicide’ from the band’s 1991 ‘You Love Us’ EP with Welsh artist Gwenno on guest vocals.
 The song was originally revisited to coincide with the publication of the book Believe In Magic: The First 30 Years of Heavenly Recordings.
 It was premiered by NME in December 2020.